 One grade-level dean is assigned to each grade and has formal responsibility for student supervision.
 They are essential “point persons” for contact with parents and students in their grade.
 Responsibilities include, but are not limited, to:

-- Monitor and address issues of student behavior;
+- Monitor and address issues of student behavior

-- Organize and implement grade-specific activities and events;
+- Organize and implement grade-specific activities and events

-- Assist with the design and implementation of leadership programs, service programs, and co-curricular activities;
+- Assist with the design and implementation of leadership programs, service programs, and co-curricular activities

-- Help coordinate student orientation programs; and
+- Help coordinate student orientation programs

-- Maintain regular communication with students and parents.
+- Maintain regular communication with students and parents

-This program each student with the opportunity to connect with a Gill St. Bernard’s faculty member or administrator who will monitor, guide, and support the student’s academic, social, and emotional progress.
+This program provides each student with the opportunity to connect with a Gill St. Bernard’s faculty member or administrator who will monitor, guide, and support the student’s academic, social, and emotional progress.
 Every student has an advisor who oversees academic progress, maintains regular contact with the student’s teachers and coaches, and assists the student in all areas of school life.
 The advisor is a primary point of contact and keeps lines of communication open between students, families, faculty, and administration.

 Peer Leadership Program

 In the Peer Leadership Program, seniors help underclassmen navigate the academic, social, and co-curricular commitments at Gill St. Bernard’s.
 Peer Leaders pay specific attention to ninth-grade students, helping them to manage the transition into the GSB Upper School.
-Peer Leaders will regularly mentor freshman advisory groups and are selected by the Office of Student Life.
+Peer Leaders will regularly mentor ninth-grade advisory groups and are selected by the Office of Student Life.
 The application process involves a formal application, an essay, an interview, and a review of the applicant’s experience to date at GSB.
 On and off campus, Peer Leaders are expected to model the school’s core values: courage, integrity, respect, compassion, and excellence.

 To support the honor system and the values inherent to it, Gill St. Bernard’s has established a student/faculty Honor Board in the Upper School.
 This Board hears individual cases concerning specific disciplinary allegations and, in a larger context, serves to educate the community about the importance of our core values.
-The Honor Board is comprised of the following people: the Dean of Student Life; one additional representative from the Office of Student Life; the Upper School Director; a grade-level dean; five senior students chosen by the Office of Student Life.
+The Honor Board is comprised of the following people: the Dean of Student Life; one additional representative from the Office of Student Life; a grade-level dean; five senior students chosen by the Office of Student Life.
 Student members of the Honor Board are selected after a process that involves a formal application, an essay, an interview, and a review of the applicant’s experience to date at GSB.
 On and off campus, members are expected to model the school’s core values: courage, integrity, respect, compassion, and excellence.

-In addition to impeccable academic resumes, all the student members of the Honor Board have been actively engaged in and make critical contributions to all aspects of life at Gill St. Bernard’s School.
+In addition to impeccable academic resumes, all student members of the Honor Board have been actively engaged in and make critical contributions to all aspects of life at Gill St. Bernard’s School.

 Meet the Upper School's Office of Student Life